ElsieMay/08_Homework_Team_Profile_Generator/README.md

 The Github repository can be viewed via this link, https://github.com/ElsieMay/07_Homework_Professional_README_Generator.

-Run node index.js and answer prompts to create a README.md file.
+Run node index.js and answer prompts to create a index.hmtl file.

 ## Walkthrough Video